 - leftover cake: I store my cut cake in a cake dome on the counter for up to a week.
 You can also keep it in any tupperware that is large enough to fit it, either on the counter or in the fridge for up to 1 week.
 If you don’t plan to eat the leftover cake within a week, you can cut it into individual slices and wrap those slices in cling wrap before placing them in a freezer ziplock bag and storing them in the freezer for up to 3 months.

-- If you don’t have access to spectrum sustainable organic palm shortening (or any vegan shortening), you can replace it with additional vegan butter or margarine.
+- Shortening: If you don’t have access to Spectrum organic and sustainable palm shortening (or any vegan shortening), you can replace it with additional vegan butter or margarine.
 My favorite is the organic whipped Earth Balance, but if you avoid soy, you can buy the soy-free Earth Balance.
 If you do this, your frosting will be less stable at room temperature, so you should keep it in the fridge instead of on the counter, if your house is warm.

 If you like rainbow recipes, check out my rainbow category.